Naxos sailing holidays

 Schinoussa island

-The Chora overlooking the port of Myrsini, looking SE.
+The Chora overlooking the port of Myrsini on Schoinoussa, looking SE.
 The ferry docks at the west facing quayside, just out of frame.
 We favour the north-east quay (here: empty in the middle left).

 Myrsini

-Note that the GWP mentions “Recently two very large motorboats have based themselves here, taking much of the quay”, however this is almost a decade ago now.
+Note that the GWP mentions “Recently two very large motorboats have based themselves here, taking much of the quay”, however this was more than a decade ago now.

 In summer an eclectic mix of gulets, superyachts, sailing yachts & catamarans will first overflow the quay, then fill the anchor berths across the bay (nearly all with lines ashore).